 Can I have my puppy transported to me or must I pick it up?

 How do you match puppies to families?

-We believe strongly that with our care and method for matching is a great way to match you up with a fantastic puppy who enriches your home.
-While every puppy needs to be trained and taught how to function within what each owner wants, we spend countless hours with each litter every day to learn behaviors, characteristics and tendencies.
+We believe strongly that our care and method for matching is a great way to match you up with a fantastic puppy who enriches your home.
+While every puppy needs to be trained and taught how to function within what each owner wants, we spend countless hours with each litter every day to learn behaviors, characteristics, and tendencies.
 With our over 18 years of experience matching Labradoodles with their forever homes we have found that personality fits are far more important than looks or gender interests.
 We feel this is the best way to match you with a puppy that meets what you would like and that has a temperament best suited for your family.